flreuss/pythonmusic/docs/index.rst

 Overview
 --------

-PythonMusic is a MIDI library written in pure Python that enables you to write music in code.
+PythonMusic is a music library written in pure Python that enables you to write music in code.

 .. code-block:: python

    from pythonmusic import *

+   phrase = Phrase([
+       Note(C4, EN),
-   phrase = Phrase([Note(C4, EN), Note(E4, EN), Note(G4, QN)])
+       Note(E4, EN),
+       Note(G4, QN)
+   ])
    part = Part("Piano", ACOUSTIC_GRAND_PIANO)
    score = Score("MyScore", [part], ADAGIO)

-Your scores can be exported to file, or send to a midi device.
+Export your scores to midi files, or send them to a midi-capable device.

 .. code-block:: python

-   ...
    export_score(score, "output/my_score.mid")
    player = MidiPlayer("SomeKeyboard")
    player.play_score(score)

-Optionally, use `FluidSynth <https://www.fluidsynth.org/>`_ and a `SoundFont2 <https://en.wikipedia.org/wiki/SoundFont>`_ compatible library to play your music on device.
+Use a :obj:`SynthPlayer <pythonmusic.synth.SynthPlayer>` and a `SoundFont2 <https://en.wikipedia.org/wiki/SoundFont>`_ compatible library to playback a score on your device.

 .. code-block:: python